kevivuu/2-Stocks-Portfolio-Optimization/README.md

 Please choose whether you want to invest in bonds (type 'b') or not (type 's').

-Then, select 2 out of the 5 F.A.A.N.G. companies (Meta, Apple, Amazon, Netflix, Google) by their stock ticker (META, AAPL, AMZN, NFLX, GOOG).
+Then, select 2 out of the 5 F.A.A.N.G. companies (Meta, Apple, Amazon, Netflix, Google) by their stock ticker (META, AAPL, AMZN, NFLX, GOOG), case insensitive.

 If you selected a stock-only portfolio, the program will create a portfolio with the lowest risk possible.